 The answer is yes, it’s absolutely true – although not that many people know about it because Adobe hasn’t really publicized it widely…

 Bridge 2020 is Adobe’s flagship desktop media browser and powerful digital asset manager that allows you to efficiently locate, organize, browse, preview, and batch process your content files – including most image, vector, audio and video files.
 You can view (in fullscreen) and manage Photoshop PSD, Camera RAW, Illustrator AI, InDesign INDD, Adobe XD, Acrobat PDF, Flash SWF/FLV, and many other types of files and documents, all without paid programs.

 While Bridge won’t edit the content of these files on its own, it works beautifully as an easy-to-use visual gateway to all your creative assets – a very handy utility for quickly viewing and working with your creative files in many different formats (Adobe and otherwise).
 Bridge can also manage & set file metadata, create collections, add image watermarks, rate & label photographs, do slideshows, perform batch file operations including renaming, browse directories without importing, support multi-user workflows, and more.
-And it’s available worldwide in dozens of languages, with 32- and 64-bit versions for both Windows and macOS:
+And it’s available worldwide in dozens of languages for both Windows and macOS: